DirtyHairy/yagb/README.md

 That said, YAGB passes the CPU tests in the [Blargg suite](https://github.com/retrio/gb-test-roms), displays [mattcurrie's ACID2 test](https://github.com/mattcurrie/dmg-acid2) correctly and passes parts of the [Mooneye suite](https://github.com/Gekkio/mooneye-test-suite).
-Almost all games that I tried run flawlessly, including notrious oddballs like the Addams Family and Hook (not Road Rash though).
+Almost all games that we tried run flawlessly, including notrious oddballs like the Addams Family and Hook (not Road Rash though).

 # Building and runnning